JonathanWilbur/csprng-d/README.md

 This library relies upon existing system sources for cryptographic randomness.

 When compiled on Windows, it uses the `BCryptGenRandom`, `CryptGenRandom`, or `RtlGenRandom` system APIs.
-When compiled on Linux, OpenBSD, or NetBSD, it reads random bytes from `/dev/random`.
-When compiled on Mac OS X, FreeBSD, or DragonFlyBSD, it reads random bytes from the `arc4random_buf` function in the C runtime library.
-Regardless of underlying operating system, it resorts to the `arc4random_buf` function if the Bionic C Library or uClibc C Library is in use.
+When compiled on Linux, FreeBSD, or DragonFlyBSD, it reads random bytes from `/dev/random`.
+When compiled on Mac OS X, OpenBSD, or NetBSD, it reads random bytes from the `arc4random_buf` function in the C runtime library.
+Regardless of underlying operating system, it resorts to the `arc4random_buf` function if the Bionic C Library is in use.

 ## Building and Installing